PaulWall43/factual-ios-sdk/README.md

 The SDK currently is built as a static library.
 IOS applications linking against the SDK must specify the -all_load linker flag as documented here ( http://developer.apple.com/library/mac/#qa/qa1490/_index.html ).

+Note that in a later version we will be replacing the current OAuth library with a version that is compatible with other Oauth implementations to avoid conflicts.